 Neto has been leading his own band The Netoband for over 25 years.
 Those members are Gary Brown, Frank Martin, Celso Alberti and Café.
 They’ve toured internationally and each member is a highly respected musician in his own right.

 Despite all of Neto’s contributions to international world music, filmmaker Barbara McVeigh was incredibly surprised to learn how little the mainstream knows about Neto.
-He didn’t even have a Wikipedia entry up until last year.
 Yet, she discovered there was a select group of international fans who were highly devoted to Neto’s music and how well he was respected by legendary musicians and producers.

 As Barbara got to know Neto, she began to understand him.
 He’s very soft spoken and self effacing.
-There is no ego involved and he always looks to shine the spotlight on someone else.
+There is no ego involved and he always looks to shine the spotlight on someone else instead of his own successes.
 As music journalist Paul Liberatore says about Neto, “He is in service to music and not to fame.”

-This film will cast the light on this man behind the white guitar as we follow him to Brazil, New York, England and California to learn about his past and those who have taught and inspired him to be the man and musician he is today.
+This film casts the light on this man behind the white guitar as we follow Jose Neto to Brazil, New York, England and California to learn about his past and those who have taught and inspired him to be the man and musician he is today.
+Musicians and supporters from around the world contributed to this project understanding that we can celebrate the values of this legendary musician and respect his music and approach to art and life.
 Neto’s diverse musical journey and deep life challenges have taught him the values of loyalty, devotion and positive vision that speak through his sounds and performing spirit.
-He has touched the lives of the most unsuspecting fans worldwide.
+He continues to touch the lives of the most unsuspecting fans worldwide.